MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 In this exercise, you configure Azure resources that can be used to support an Azure Container Apps solution.

-You will complete the following tasks:
+It will take about 10 minutes to complete the following tasks:

 - Examine resource group settings.
 - Configure an Azure Virtual Network with subnets.